Morven railway station

 Morven railway station is located on the Western line in Queensland, Australia.
 It serves the town of Morven.
-The station has one platform.
+The station has one platform. the present structure was built in 2008 with the original building being repurposed by the Murweh Shire Council and Morven Progress Association as the Morven Library in 2015.

 Services

 Morven is served by Queensland Rail Travel's twice weekly Westlander service travelling between Brisbane and Charleville.